Kurukh people: Language

 Kurukh are traditional speakers of Kurukh, which belongs to the northern branch of the Dravidian family.
 Just under half still speak this language as their mother tongue.
 Many have adopted the local lingua francas, Sadri and Odia, as their first languages.
 This shift to regional languages, especially Sadri, has been most pronounced in West Bengal, Bangladesh, Assam and Tripura, where the Kurukh are mainly tea garden workers and Sadri is the main link language.

+Approximately 200,000 Kurukhs in the Ranchi suburbs speak a creolized Mundari dialect called Keraʔ Mundari (Glottolog kera1257).
+Remarkably, despite being known as a creole, Keraʔ Mundari has very little in common with Kurukh or Dravidian languages at all but retains some archaic Munda phonological characteristics that have been lost in Hasadaʔ Mundari (main Mundari dialect).

 Festivals

 The Kurukh celebrate all traditional festivals of the Chota Nagpur plateau: Sarhul, Karma, Dhanbuni, Harihari, Nawakhani, Khariyani etc.

 Music and dance

 Since time immemorial The Oraon people have a rich range of folk songs, dances and tales, as well as traditional musical instruments.
 Both men and women participate in dances, which are performed at social events and festivals.
 The Mandar, Nagara and Kartal are the main musical instruments.
 In Kurukh, song is known as "Dandi".
 Some Kurukh folk dances are war dances (between two Parhas), Karma dance (Karam dandi), Khaddi or Sarhul dance, Phagu, Jadur, jagra, Matha, Benja Nalna (wedding dance) and Chali (courtyard dance).